sguzunov/docs/docs/glue42-concepts/07_notifications/02_javascript/notifications-js.md

 The Notifications API is accessible through the [`glue.notifications`](../../../reference/glue/latest/notifications/index.html) object.

-To raise a notification from your application, use the [`raise()`](../../../reference/glue/latest/notifications/index.html#API-raise) method of the API.
+To raise a notification from your app, use the [`raise()`](../../../reference/glue/latest/notifications/index.html#API-raise) method of the API.
 The method accepts as an argument a required [`Glue42NotificationOptions`](../../../reference/glue/latest/notifications/index.html#Glue42NotificationOptions) object with settings for the notification you want to raise:

 ```javascript
 const options = {